networkfusion/OrgPal-Three-Demo/OrgPalThreeDemo/Peripherals/LufftShm31/README.md

 ## Usage

-* Ensure the device is configured to Modbus RTU using the Lufft Config Tool.
+* Ensure the device is configured to Modbus RTU using UMB ConfigTool.NET.

 ```csharp